Hochschule für Musik Detmold: Campus

-The Hochschule has ten specifically equipped buildings at its disposal, which are arranged as a campus in and around the gardens of the Neues Palais: string-players, wind-instruments, singers and percussionists have their own buildings; pianists and organists reside in the historic palace, where rehearsals and concerts for larger chamber music groups also take place.
-The musicologists work in an Art Nouveau building at the outskirts of the gardens, whereas music-education students and future music teachers hold their academic seminars in the technically excellently equipped Pädagogikhaus.
+The Hochschule has ten specifically equipped buildings at its disposal, which are arranged as a campus in and around the gardens of the Neues Palais: string-players, wind instruments, singers and percussionists have their own buildings; pianists and organists reside in the historic palace, where rehearsals and concerts for larger chamber music groups also take place.
+The musicologists work in an Art Nouveau building at the outskirts of the gardens, and music-education students and future music teachers hold their academic seminars in the technically equipped Pädagogikhaus.

-Also at the fringe of the campus, opera students may use the historic Sommertheater, to gain concert experience and the taste of a fully staged opera performance.
+Also at the fringe of the campus, opera students may use the historic Sommertheater to gain concert experience and the taste of a fully staged opera performance.
 The Erich Thienhaus Institute is built directly onto the large concert hall.
 The concert hall is equipped with a unique spatial audio rendering technique (Wave Field Synthesis).
 About 180 artists and teachers as well as the many national and international partners work at the Hochschule.
-Students from Detmold are very often found among prize-winners in competitions.
+Students from Detmold are very often found among prizewinners in competitions.
 They are represented not only in the contemporary classical music scene in all important opera houses and orchestras, but also work worldwide in prominent positions as teachers in universities, academies and music schools.